-From 2018-2020, BC’s still-new government took bold steps to address the child care chaos.
+From 2018-2021, BC’s government has taken bold steps to address the child care chaos.
 Finally, after 16 years of inaction on child care under previous governments, we've seen substantial improvements.
 Based largely on our $10aDay Plan, government is lowering parent fees, raising educator wages and education, creating more licensed spaces, and more.

 They couldn’t have done this work without you!
 Thanks to your advocacy – sharing your stories, posting on social media, writing letters, leading rallies and parades – all of our elected officials now know how important quality, affordable child care is for BC children, families, communities and our economy.